antzm/words/README.md

 ### Learning new words from English to another language and vice versa.

-This web-app helps you to learn new words in any language you would like to.
+This web-app will help you to learn new words in any language you would like to.

 The app contains only a few sample words, but it can be easily expanded to include the words of your choice, in the languages of your choice.